 To help first semester students select their seminar supervisor, a Seminar Orientation is held during Quarter 1 of each semester to provide details about the structure of the seminars, characteristics of Research Projects, and tips on how to search / select a supervisor.
 Details about the orientation session are separately announced at the beginning of every semester.

-Management Seminar Application deadlines:
+MBA Research Seminar Application deadlines:

 Spring Semester: the last working day on or before July 5